boiteasite/cmsuno/README.md

 * Adaptation of open source CSS template fast and easy.
 * Multilingual with PHP-Gettext.
 * Inline Update button for CMSUno and plugins.
+* Fully usable from a smartphone (manage your site on the go).
-* Less than 1MB.
+* Less than 2MB.
 Centralized hosting of part of the code on GitHub servers.

 More details in French [here](http://www.boiteasite.fr/cmsuno.html).